timramseyjr/laratrust/docs/installation.rst

     'ability' => \Laratrust\Middleware\LaratrustAbility::class,

 ..
 NOTE::
-    If you want to use the optional levels hierarchical functionality, add one additional line to ``routeMiddleware`` array.
+    If you want to use the optional hierarchical levels functionality, add one additional line to the ``routeMiddleware`` array.

     'level' => \Laratrust\Middleware\LaratrustLevel::class